 Friends of Lincoln strives to ensure every student has equitable access to the full Cardinal experience.
-We help fund teacher positions and support students, from meeting basic human needs to providing technology and covering fees for those who would otherwise not be able to participate.
+We help fund teacher positions and support students, from meeting basic human needs to covering fees for those who would otherwise not be able to participate.
 We also build community connections and caring through a broad range of volunteer efforts.

 Photo courtesy Class of 2021 Nick Hutchison and Harper Lea, co-founders of Portland Aerial Photography.

 Because Oregon schools are underfunded, Friends of Lincoln must raise funds to keep the great teachers we have and maintain programs like International Baccalaureate (IB), Career and Technical Education (CTE) and the Arts.
 The one that inspires your child?
 That's the one we need to preserve.

 Enrichment is as much of a differentiator as academics, which is why we make sure every student has access and the ability to participate regardless of their ability to pay.